guardian/thrashers/README.md

 grunt new --folderName=the-name-of-your-embed
 ```

-This will create a folder with the required files at `\embeds\the-name-of-your-embed`.
-You will be prompted to enter some information about the snap, this is fallback information for while the snap is loading / if it fails.
+This will create a folder with the required files at `/embeds/the-name-of-your-embed`.
+You will be prompted to enter some information about the snap, this is fallback information for while the snap is loading or if it fails.
 You can always [update](#snapurls) this later.

 You are now ready to build your Thrasher using the `style.scss` and `index.html` inside your newly created folder.
 In order to see your changes though you'll need to compile a `source.json` file and embed the Thrasher on a front.